pinemosquito/Neural-Net/README.md

     from keras.model import Sequential
     from keras.model import Dense, Dropout, Activation

-dropout is a regularization method for neural net
-The dropout rate of 20% or one in 5 inputs will be randomly excluded from each update cycle. additionally, we impose constraint on weight for each hidden layer to make sure that maximum norm of weight does not exceed value of 3 this is done W_constraint = maxnorm(3)
+I impose constraint on weight for each hidden layer to make sure maximum norm of weight does not exceed value of 3 This is done using W_constraint = maxnorm(3)

     model = Sequential()
     model.add(Dense(128, input_dim=input_dim, init='normal', W_constraint=maxnorm(3)))